cguttweb/nuxt-portfolio-blog/content/mydocs/css.md

 ### Z-Index

 This will position elements based on stacking rule, so those elements later in the code will appear to 'stack' on top of those shown below.
 0 is the default value.
-The higher the z-index value the further up the 'stacjk' an element is.
+The higher the z-index value the further up the 'stack' an element is.
 This only works on absolute, relative and fixed positioned elements.

 ### CSS Calc() function